NCUE-EE-AIAL/Attendance-Management-System/README.md

 ### Manual Attendance Entry:
 If automatic recognition is not possible, the system offers a manual attendance entry option through the GUI.

+# Acknowledge
+This research is supported by TEEP (Taiwan Experience Education Program) at National Changhua University of Education